CoreStack External APIs

 Overview

 CoreStack offers a wide range of REST APIs to integrate with your product or external services/tools programmatically.
-With REST API support, it is possible to integrate with almost all of the programming languages while the integration varies from one language to the other.
+With REST API support it's possible to integrate with almost all of the programming languages, while the integration varies from one language to the other.

-CoreStack API guide, not only provides the information about the REST APIs available in cURL format, but also provides the code snippets for widely used programming languages in the market such as Java, Python, JavaScript, PHP and so on.
+CoreStack's API guide not only provides information about the REST APIs available in cURL format but also provides the code snippets for widely-used programming languages, such as Java, Python, JavaScript, PHP, and so on.

-Before drilling into API reference, it is important to understand some key fundamentals.
+Before drilling into our API reference, it's important to understand some key fundamentals.

 CoreStack Organization – Tenant Structure

 CoreStack out of the box supports multi-tenancy.
-In enterprises and IT organizations, there will be multiple departments.
-Associates & resources under each department are to be isolated from each other.
-The isolation is not only needed for financial accounting but also for security and management.
-Though the associates can have access to multiple departments, but their permissions will vary between departments.
+In enterprises and IT organizations, there are bound to be multiple departments.
+Associates and resources under each department often need to be isolated from each other.
+This isolation is not only needed for financial accounting but also for security and management purposes.
+Associates can have access to multiple departments, but their permission levels will likely vary between departments.

-For detailed information about Accounts, Tenants, Users & Roles, please refer our user guide.
+For more detailed information about Accounts, Tenants, Users, and Roles, please refer to our other user guides.

 CoreStack API Modules

-CoreStack API is organized around the following modules.
-Please note that this is very similar to the CoreStack cloud governance pillars around OSCAR, compliance and self-service.
+The CoreStack API is organized around the following modules.
+Please note that this is very similar to the CoreStack cloud governance pillars around OSCAR, compliance, and self-service.

 Introduction

-The Access Key and the Secret key are the access credentials you would need to generate the authorization token.
-The AuthToken API is used to generate Auth Token by providing these access credentials.
+The Access Key and Secret Key are the access credentials you would need to generate the authorization token.
+The AuthToken API is used to generate an Auth Token by providing these access credentials.

-All other CoreStack API calls require Username & Auth-token.
-Few API calls, in addition, may require TenantID and/or Account ID as well.
+All other CoreStack API calls require a Username and Auth-token.
+A few API calls, in addition, may require TenantID and/or Account ID as well.
 All these values are available in the authorization API response.

-A CoreStack account can have multiple tenants, hence providing tenant ID is mandatory to perform API operations under the corresponding tenant.
+A CoreStack account can have multiple tenants, which is why providing a tenant ID is mandatory in order to perform API operations under the corresponding tenant.

-Refer the API guide for the detailed information about AuthToken (Authentication) API.
+Refer to the API guide for the detailed information about AuthToken (Authentication) API.

 Authentication Headers

-Note: X-Auth-User & X-Auth-Token are required for all API operations except the Authentication API.
+X-Auth-User and X-Auth-Token are required for all API operations -- except the Authentication API.

 Sample API Request with Authentication Headers